Lviv: Independent Ukraine

-Citizens of Lviv strongly supported Viktor Yushchenko during the 2004 Ukrainian presidential election and played a key role in the Orange Revolution.
+The citizens of Lviv strongly supported Viktor Yushchenko during the 2004 Ukrainian presidential election and played a key role in the Orange Revolution.
 Hundreds of thousands of people would gather in freezing temperatures to demonstrate for the Orange camp.
 Acts of civil disobedience forced the head of the local police to resign and the local assembly issued a resolution refusing to accept the fraudulent first official results.
 Lviv remains today one of the main centres of Ukrainian culture and the origin of much of the nation's political class.

 In support of the Euromaidan movement, Lviv's executive committee declared itself independent of the rule of President Viktor Yanukovych on 19 February 2014.

-In 2019 citizens of Lviv supported Petro Poroshenko during the 2019 Ukrainian presidential election.
+In 2019, the citizens of Lviv strongly supported Petro Poroshenko over Volodymyr Zelenskyy during the 2019 Ukrainian presidential election.
 The percentage of votes counted for Poroshenko was more than 90%.
 Despite this level of support in Lviv, he lost the national vote.

 Until 18 July 2020, Lviv was incorporated as a city of oblast significance and the center of Lviv Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Lviv Municipality was merged into the newly established Lviv Raion.